When it comes to food, my family are big believers in having as little waste as possible.

-It doesn’t matter what type of weekly content you create, it can be a blog, video, or podcast.
-Whichever type of content you choose, you can reuse in different ways.
+It doesn’t matter what type of weekly content you create; it can be a blog, video, or podcast.
+Whichever type of content you choose, you can reuse it in different ways.
 Here are some ideas about all the ways you can repurpose a single piece of content!

 #1: Get Your Content Everywhere

 First off, you want to make sure that your content is available on every platform there is out there.
 So, if your one piece of content is a podcast, it goes without saying that it should be on iTunes and Spotify.
 But also make sure that your podcasts are on Stitcher, iHeartRADIO, and a few other platforms.

 #2: Transcribe it!

 The first way you can get more out of your podcasts is by transcribing them into text.
 Transcribing can be a slow process, so it is often better to hire someone to do it for you.
 This is a great task for a virtual assistant!
 But once you have everything written up, you can post it on your website.
 This can be very helpful for people who have already listened to the episode and are just looking for a specific piece of information.
 It’s also super important for SEO.

 One trick I’ve been using lately for clients is pulling audio clips out of their podcasts using a program called Wavve.
 Little snippets of audio can be handy for social media engagement.
 Another place they can come in use is Instagram Stories.
 You slap a graphic overlay on each card, and you can tell your audience a short story using your already existing content!
 This can also be a useful strategy if you do regular videos (more on that in the Video section below).